NekoBoxy/NekoBoxy/README.md

 # Hello World!
 I'm CatBoxy(Otter).😆
 - 🌱 I'm a new-start novice developer on front-end.
-- 👀 I’m currently learning Vue 3, JavaScript, CSS, HTML and every interesting thing on web.
+- 👀 I’m currently learning Vue 3, JavaScript, CSS/SASS, HTML and every interesting thing on web.
 - 😍 love Bootstrap 5
 - 🔥 Now, I'm prepare the 2023-Ironman races start at 2023/09/01, which is hosting by the IThome.
-All contestants need to write an article for 30 days.
+All contestants need to write an article per day for 30 days.
 Hope I can complete this challenge!

-## These are my recentely projects for practice.
+## My recentely projects for practice.
 Sort from latest to oldest.
 ### A practice of a website about Taiwan viewpoints.
 - 📢 This project is almost finished.
 - repo: https://github.com/NekoBoxy/frontend-crash-course/tree/main/assignment6